GaziYucel/citationManager/README.md

 9. Navigate to Settings > Website > Plugins and find "Optimeta Citations Plugin" on the page
 10. Click on the arrow at the left and click "Settings"
 11. At Owner field, fill in "GaziYucel"
-12. At Resository field, fill in  "open_citations_croci_depot"
+12. At Repository field, fill in "open_citations_croci_depot"
 13. Fill in your token, which you generated above
 14. Click Save